Officers of the Board

 Kelly researches and develops artisan-fueled social innovation.
 Her passion for creative culture transects decades, disciplines, dogmas, nations and numerous degrees.
 This fieldwork germinates an upbringing grafted by artisanal kinfolk, rooted from curiosity, travel and service.
 Her uncommon personal/professional journey includes being a non-profit accountant, social activist, arts advocate, photographer and educator; leading her to research human development and art-based reform with Leonard Bernstein Center, Harvard Project Zero and Vanderbilt University.
 Recognized by Queen Elizabeth while at the University of Edinburgh for pioneering doctoral research articulating the sustainable culture and impact of exemplary arts-based community initiatives; she developed arts and lifelong learning policy for the Scottish Executive/Creative Scotland.
 Her work focuses primarily upon infrastructure-building for arts-based cultural development.
 She founded Susten8™/SusteNation™ /Susten8Social Artspaces and Gallery as an enterprise/movement designed to move the field beyond mere sustainability to systems which propagate active sustenance; nourishing artisanal communities of well-being, cultivating creative actions, making fertile social resilience.
 A Master Naturalist/Gardener and Urban Forest Champion, she resides with her husband and four rescue animals, writing and working at Homestead Love.

-Stephen Kissel is an illustrator and designer.
+Stephen Kissel is an illustrator and cartoonist.
 After attending Lynchburg College, he decided to make the city his home and has lived here for almost 10 years.
 His involvement in public art has included a mural on Madison Street and multiple pieces in the “Art on Main” project since its start in 2015.
 Whatever project he takes on, his aim is to bring a bright, playful enthusiasm.
 When not making things, he might be found passionately consuming movies and animation, browsing various antique shops, or baking for friends.
 Stephen currently lives in Lynchburg with an energetic cat.
-He also currently works as the Events and Media Manager for Riverviews Artspace.
+He also currently works as the Education and Media Manager for Riverviews Artspace.